coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_kinesis_data_streams.md

   The AWS SDK is a set of libraries and tools available for various programming languages and platforms, allowing developers to interact with AWS services programmatically.
 For Amazon Kinesis Data Streams, the AWS SDK enables direct creation, configuration, and management of streams, as well as sending and receiving data records from applications.

   To insert data into a stream, you typically use the `PutRecord` or `PutRecords` API operations. **PutRecords** supports batching, which improves throughput and reduces data ingestion costs by allowing up to 500 records or 5MB of data (whichever comes first) to be sent in a single API call.

+- **Kinesis Producer Library (KPL)**:
+  The Kinesis Producer Library (KPL) is a high-level, easy-to-use library designed specifically for efficient batch insertion of large volumes of data records into a Kinesis Data Stream.
+Written in Java (with a native C++ core for performance), KPL is best suited for applications that require high-throughput data ingestion, where manually managing batching, buffering, and retry logic would be inefficient.